Before hitting the road this holiday, check out our top ten driving safety tips

 Speed limits, established after careful consideration has been given to the road at hand, undergo a detailed process.
 Traffic engineers choose a design speed in the planning stages.
 The engineers then evaluate the operating speed for the built road.
 They then measure the 85th percentile speed, which is the speed at which 85 percent of drivers travel at or below.

-This 85th percentile speed is based on the premise that the majority of drivers choose reasonable driving speeds for given road conditions.
+This 85th percentile speed is based on the premise that most drivers choose reasonable driving speeds for given road conditions.

 Tip 5: Follow the Rules of the Road

-Ready for a quick refresher on simple rules of the road from your driver education days?
+Ready for a quick refresher on simple road rules from your driver education days?

 Here we go: